chewbeckie/Outbreak_EnrichmentCulture/README.md

 # Enrichment culture dataset analysis

-This folder contains the data and scripts used in the analysis for the enrichment culture dataset for the Outbreak project.
+This directory contains the data and scripts used in the analysis for the enrichment culture dataset for the Outbreak project.

-* `data` folder contains metadata and small output data files generated from the analysis
+* `data` directory contains metadata and small output data files generated from the analysis
-* `scripts` folder contains scripts and workflows used in the analysis
+* `bin` directory contains scripts and workflows used in the analysis
-* `testing_scripts` folder contains scripts in testing (not necessarily working)
+* `testing_scripts` directory contains scripts in testing (not necessarily working)
-* `docs` folder contains usage/information of scripts and data
+* `docs` directory contains usage/information of scripts and data
-* `archive` folder contains old and unused scripts and old data
+* `archive` directory contains old and unused scripts and old data

 ### Scripts usage
 * [assembly-metaflye_and_polish.nf](docs/assembly-metaflye_and_polish.md)